KyeBuff/five-a-side/README.md

 ## How the app was made

-I chose to work with JavaScript because it's a technology I really enjoy working with and is also my technology of choice for my internship.
+I chose to work with JavaScript because it's a technology that I really enjoy working with and is also my technology of choice for my internship.
 I felt that React/Redux suited the brief, given it is based around building a UI.

 ### Choices